 Slovak Speaking Parrot Proves Ownership in Language Test!

 A good education is hugely important.
-In these days of being able to work wherever you want in Europe (until the end of March anyway) there isn’t much that’s more important than learning another language.
-Especially if you can use it to prove who your owner is and where you come from.
-Which is exactly what this clever bilingual parrot managed.
+In these days of being able to work wherever you want in Europe (until Brexit anyway, after that you’re stuck on Mud Island) there isn’t much that’s more important than learning another language.

 Dublin: A great weekend holiday destination with friendly people and excellent beer.
-No parrots.Lonely Plant Travel Guide to Ireland
+Not recommended for members of the parrot spotting community.Lonely Plant Travel Guide to Ireland

-So we are now in a situation where we potentially have one rightful owner and three people trying to scam a cheap Sunday dinner.
+So we are now in a situation where we have one rightful owner desperately trying to get his beloved parrot back and three chancers trying to scam a cheap Sunday dinner.
+Things were looking bleak for Hugo.
+A trip to the cooking pot seemed pretty certain!

 But there was one thing about Hugo that only her rightful owner would know.
 Hugo speaks Slovak.
 She speaks Slovak because her rightful owner, Lubomir Michna, who was originally from Slovakia, taught her to speak Slovak!